-The directors are responsible for the preparation of the country-by-country information in accordance with the requirements of the Capital Requirements (Country-by-Country Reporting) Regulations 2013 as explained in the basis of preparation in note [1] and for determining that the basis of preparation and accounting policies are acceptable in the circumstances.
+The directors are responsible for the preparation of the country-by-country information in accordance with the requirements of the Capital Requirements (Country-by-Country Reporting) Regulations 2013 as explained in the basis of preparation in note 1, for the accounting policies in note 1 to the country-by-country information, and for determining that the basis of preparation and accounting policies are acceptable in the circumstances.
 The directors are also responsible for such internal control as they determine is necessary to enable the preparation of country-by-country information that is free from material misstatement, whether due to fraud or error.